Working with the API

 Sonar is supposed to be an easy-to-use plugin; therefore, the API has been designed to give a developer almost full control over the behavior of the plugin.

-Before you are actually able to use the API, you will have to add the dependency to your project.
+Before you are actually able to use the API, you will have to add the dependency to your project.&#x20;

 maven(url = "https://repo.jonesdev.xyz/releases/")

-Please make sure you do not include the API in your built Jar file by using compileOnly
+Please make sure you do not include the API in your built Jar file by using `compileOnly` instead of `implementation`.

-Now you are able to access all the main API functions by using Sonar.get()
+Now you are able to access all the main API functions by using `Sonar.get()`.
+Replace `2.1.43` with the version of Sonar you are using.

 Using Sonar's built-in event system is also not hard.
 First, you need to create an event listener: